-EGCLI founder and president, Yasmin Anderson-Smith, first created Every Girl Can™ as an after-school enrichment program at Takoma Park Middle School (TPMS) in 2007 during her first term there as PTA co-president. http://bit.ly/1UNJArq Yasmin responded to the need for a new after-school program for girls at TPMS with the words, “I can do it.”
-In 2008, Yasmin launched the Every Girl Can™ “SMART Image” Conference (held at Riderwood in Silver Spring, Maryland) in order to include other professional women and reach even more girls.
+EGCLI founder and president, Yasmin Anderson-Smith, first created the Every Girl Can personal development and life skills program as an after-school enrichment activity at Takoma Park Middle School (TPMS) in 2007 during her first term there as PTA co-president.
+Read an article on the program Here.
+Yasmin responded to the need for a new after-school program for girls at TPMS with the words, “I can do it.”
+In 2008, Yasmin launched the Every Girl Can™ “SMART Image” Conference in order to include other professional women and reach even more girls.
 In 2009, 2010, 2011, 2013 and 2014, conferences were held at Bowie State University in collaboration with the Henry Wise Wellness Center.
-The 2015 conference, themed, Your Future is STEMtastic) was held at Montgomery College.
-Please watch the conference video here http://bit.ly/1JiKwOt and visit our Videos page to view more clips of past conferences.
+Please watch videos of our past conference Here and visit our Website for more media and info on our enrichment programs..

 Board of Directors

 Youth Advisers to the Board